anamitro/rime-sasanka/README.md

 🇮🇳 Made in India

 Named after King Sasankadeva of Gauda (Bengal) of the 7th century.
-The logo shows a Bengali "Śa", in bold GNU FreeSerif font.
+The logo shows a Bengali "Śa", in GNU FreeSerif font.

 Copyright (C) 2021-2026 Anamitro Biswas.
 Licensed under LGPL 2.1.